 Different types of allergy tests

 The most common test, and typically the first approach used to understand a patient’s symptoms, is a skin prick test.
-“We’re able to test for things that are ‘living, including animals, dust mites, pollens and mold spores, as well as foods.” said Mark Holbreich, an allergist in Indianapolis.
+“We’re able to test for things that are ‘living, including animals, dust mites, pollens and mold spores, as well as foods,” says Dr. Mark Holbreich, an allergist in Indianapolis.
 “Skin testing does not measure reactions to environmental irritants like cigarette smoke or chemicals.”

 The test only takes about 15 minutes to administer; allergic reactions, caused by a protein in the blood called IgE, are indicated by wheals, or red itchy bumps.